onflow/docs/docs/cadence/language/access-control.md

   by using the `access(all)` keyword.

-- Entitled access means the declaration is only accessible/visible to owned values, or to references that are authorized to the required entitlements.
+- Entitled access means the declaration is only accessible/visible to the owner of the object, or to references that are authorized to the required entitlements.

+  A reference is considered authorized to an entitlement if that entitlement appears in the `auth` portion of the reference type.

-  For example, an `access(E, F)` field can only be accessed by an owned value, or a reference to a value that is authorized to the `E` and `F` entitlements.
+  For example, an `access(E, F)` field on a resource `R` can only be accessed by an owned (`@R`-typed) value, or a reference to `R` that is authorized to the `E` and `F` entitlements (`auth(E, F) &R`).

   An element is made accessible by code in the same containing type by using the `access(E)` syntax, described in more detail in the entitlements section below.